antaldaniel/reprex/content/project/textilebase/index.md

 Historical collecting practices were often biased.
 Textiles worn by everyday people—peasants, laborers, minority groups—were rarely preserved.
 Instead, most surviving collections reflect the lives of elites or were gathered during ethnographic expeditions with colonial or exoticizing perspectives.

 That’s why **secondary sources**—such as period photographs, illustrations, and books—are so valuable.
-They often unintentionally document everyday garments, offering insights missed by early collectors.
+They often document everyday garments, offering insights missed by early collectors.

 <td style="text-align: center;">